-ADMISSIONS POLICY 2023-2024
+ADMISSIONS POLICY 2024 - 2025

-Approved by: Governors

-Last reviewed on: September 2022

-Next review due by: September 2023
+Approved by: Governors Date: 28 th February 2023 Last reviewed on : September 2022 (2023/24 Admissions) Next review due by: September 2024 (2025/26 Admissions)

-Admissions Policy 2023-2024
+Admissions Policy 2024 - 2025

-This policy will be used during 2022/2023 for allocating places in the main round entry to Year 3 in September 2023.
-It will also apply to in-year admissions during 2023/2024.
+This policy will be used during 2023/2024 for allocating place in the main round entry to Year 3 in September 2024.
+It will also apply to in-year admissions during to24/2025.

-Ashley Junior School is a Foundation School catering for both boys and girls in the Key Stage Two range between the ages of seven and eleven.
-It has a published admission number of 60, this includes 2 pupils with an Education, Health and Care plan admitted to the specialist SEN provision (Resourced Provision).
+Ashley Junior School is a foundation School catering for both boys and girls in the Key Stage two range between the ages of seven and eleven.
+It has published admissions number of 60, this includes 2 pupils with and Education Health and Care plan admitted to the specialist SEN provision (Resourced Provision).
 The governing body, when dealing with admission applications will consider the school oversubscribed in any year group when the number of pupils reaches this number.

-In line with Hampshire County Council's co-ordinated scheme for the main admission round, the governing body will consider all preferences simultaneously and ranked in accordance with the admission criteria.
+In line with Hampshire County Council's co-ordinated scheme for the main admission round, the governing body will consider all preferences simultaneously and ranked in accordance with the admissions criteria.
 Late applications will not be considered until all on time applications have been fully processed.

-Ashley Junior School recognises its responsibility towards children with special educational needs and will admit any pupil whose final statement of Special Educational Needs or Education Health Care Plan names the school.
+Ashley Junior School recognised its responsibility towards children with special educational needs and will admit any pupil whose final statement of Special Educational Needs or Education Health Care Plan names the school.